 Radon gas is not isolated to certain geographical areas or home types.
 Radon problems have been detected in homes in every county of the U.S. It caused more American fatalities last year than carbon monoxide, fires, and handguns combined!
 If a home hasn't been tested for radon in the past two years, EPA and the Surgeon General urge you to take action.
 Contact your state radon office for information on locating qualified test kits or qualified radon testers.

 The federal commitment made by EPA, the General Services Administration, and the departments of Agriculture, Defense, Energy, Health and Human Services, Housing and Urban Development, Interior, and Veterans Affairs will focus efforts on radon reduction and mitigation in homes, especially those of low-income families, many of whom do not have the resources to make the simple fixes necessary to protect their homes and loved ones.

-Earlier this year, the federal consortium met with key leaders in the public health, environmental and private sectors to launch the federal action plan that includes both immediate and long-term steps to reduce radon exposure.
+Last year, the federal consortium met with key leaders in the public health, environmental and private sectors to launch the federal action plan that includes both immediate and long-term steps to reduce radon exposure.
 Your media group can participate in this Nation-wide initiative simply by writing articles and broadcasting messages about this deadly gas and by promoting Radon Awareness Week.
-Again, this is National Radon Awareness Week which ends Sunday October 21st.
+Again, Radon Awareness Week is here.
 For more information visit www.EPA.gov/radon